anbarief/actuarydesk/actuarial_math.md

 ---

-The code below shows an example of generating a cashflow for a particular policy: insured age 50 with a 15-year term life insurance, the benefit amount is 10000 payable at the end year of death.
+The code below shows an example of generating a cashflow for a particular model: insured age 50 with a 15-year term life insurance, the benefit amount is 10000 payable at the end year of death.
 The level-premium are paid at beginning of each year until term ends or as long as survival.

 ```
 import actuarydesk.financial_math as fm